indraai/deva.wall/README.md

 # deva.wall
 The Wall Deva

-(c) Copyright 2025 Quinn A Michaels.
-All Rights Reserved.
+©2025 Quinn A Michaels; All rights reserved.
+Legal Signature Required For Lawful Use.
+Distributed under VLA:49233848941661900396 LICENSE.md